Chapter 11 BankruptcySee More Videos

 In a Chapter 11 case, a Business will restructure its debt payments over a 5-year Plan, allowing it to continue operating, keeping its employees on staff and earning income for all families involved.

-Chapter 11 is a reorganization plan with a goal to increase net flow, keeping the doors open and the staff employed.
-The Chapter 11 Bankruptcy goal is to make the business a profitable entity again.
+Chapter 11 is a reorganization plan to increase net flow, keeping the doors open and the staff employed.
+Chapter 11 Bankruptcy’s goal is to make the business a profitable entity again.
 The Law Offices of Allen A. Kolber, Esq. works with small and mid-size businesses that wish to stay afloat and recover from a bad financial situation.
 If you need an effective law firm to guide you through Chapter 11 Bankruptcy, contact The Law Offices of Allen A. Kolber, Esq.

 Chapter 11 Bankruptcy process

 The first thing a business owner should do is to contact an experienced bankruptcy attorney that can explore options to avoid Bankruptcy, including debt restructuring.
 Our firm can help you make an educated decision that is best for you, the business owner, and the business you have worked so hard for.

 If Chapter 11 is right for you, your attorney will file a Bankruptcy Petition, which will include a financial statement, a list of assets, a list of liabilities, and a statement of any outstanding contracts or leases.

 The Automatic Stay prohibits creditors and debt collectors from pursuing your debts.
 They are not allowed to contact your business, providing you with much-needed space to reorganize your debt.

 Soon after the filing of the Bankruptcy Petition, the largest creditors will have an opportunity to meet with the attorney and business owner to get a clear picture of the business’s Reorganization Plan.